hiveway/docs/API/API.md

     POST /api/v1/notifications/clear

-Deletes all notifications from the EtherHive server for the authenticated user.
+Deletes all notifications from the Hiveway server for the authenticated user.
 Returns an empty object.

 #### Dismissing a single notification: